Does water drain slowly in your bathroom?

 All of these issues can be symptoms of septic problems that occur during heavy rain years.
 Heavy rains can cause ground water to rise and cause leach fields to become flooded and not work properly.
 Heavy rains can also cause problems if your septic system has not been well maintained.
 Septic systems require regular maintenance to prevent solids from reaching the leach field.
 When solid waste makes its way to the leach field, it can clog leach lines or worse—clog the soil’s pores.
 If the soil’s pores are clogged, your septic system will not work.

-Here are some preventative maintenance steps you can take to take to keep your septic tank working smoothly:
+Here are some preventative maintenance steps on a few septic tank components you can take to keep your septic tank working smoothly:

 - Install septic tank risers and lids.
 Most tanks are buried under ground and are not easily accessed.
 It’s a good idea to have the septic tank dug up and have risers with lids installed at ground level.
 If a problem does occur, septic tank risers and lids allow repairs to be made faster and at less cost.
 If you don’t have risers and lids, you’ll have to find your buried septic tank lid and dig it up yourself or pay someone to dig it up for you so the tank can be serviced.
 The top of most septic tanks are buried between 1’-3’ below the surface.